likhit-vivek/Cloud-Gateway/README.md

 Aditya Gujral (726004085), Piyush Bhatt (227002733), Likhit Vivek Chirumamilla (325001774)

 ## Project Specification
 Our project focuses on implementing the seamless integration/transfer of tasks from a private cloud to a public cloud when the private cloud overloads over a specific limit.
 For this purpose, we are simulating a private cloud with a fixed number of homogeneous machines and created a script which generates tasks randomly to overload the private cloud.
 The usage of each of the machines as well as the average usage of the whole private cloud is being continuously monitored and as soon as the average usage goes over 80%, we are moving the tasks to one of the active machines in the public cloud.
-To reduce fragmentation, we are using Heaps to store the tasks and machines in an order so that the tasks can be assigned/rearranged efficiently.
+To reduce fragmentation, we are using Heaps to store the tasks and machines in an order, within the code, so that the tasks can be assigned/rearranged efficiently.

 This kind of hybrid cloud service will be really useful in solving the problem of load balancing during peak times.

 ## Background Research
 We looked at how AWS is using load-based instances to rapidly start or stop machines and how Amazon CloudWatch is being used to continuously monitor the workload metrics like average CPU usage and Memory consumption to upscale and downscale automatically in response to the varying input traffic.
 Our project is also implemented similarly, as we are balancing the load in our private cloud just like AWS, in its public cloud, the only difference being, we are additionally moving the tasks from private to public cloud.

-We had to consider the issue of fragmentation and understand how to use Heaps to handle the assignment and rearrangement of tasks.
+We had to consider the issue of fragmentation and understand how to use Heaps to handle the proper assignment and rearrangement of tasks.

 We also understood how Azure implemented its horizontal and vertical auto-scaling but felt that the AWS model suits our project better and decided on similar design choices.